moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 Polymorphism is an ability to substitute classes that have common functionality in sense of methods and data.
 In other words, it is an ability of multiple object types to implement the same functionality that can work in a different way but supports a common interface.

 https://medium.com/@viktor.kukurba/object-oriented-programming-in-javascript-3-polymorphism-fb564c9f1ce8

+#### What is Composition in FP ?

+Taking the output of one function and putting it directly in the input of another function, instead of calling one function and then calling another function.